NatanAmorim/my-configs/gitignores/README.md

 # My Git Ignore Templates

-This is the exact files I use for each language.
+This is the exact "gitignore" files I use for each language.

 > [!Warning]\
 > To use this remove the prefix, the file name should be `.gitignore`.